md678685/nerdcubed-datamining-tools/README.md

 # Nerd³ Datamining Tools

 A program to archive data from the Nerd³ website.

-Requires Electron.
+Requires Electron to scrape data.